-Taiwanese violist Chi-Yuan Chen holds the Karen and Warren Kessler Chair as Principal Viola of San Diego Symphony, a position he recently auditioned for and won in 2014 after joining the Orchestra in 2006.
-Top-prize winner of both the 2000 Fischoff Chamber Music Competition and the 2004 International Paris Viola Competition Ville d’Avray, Mr. Chen has already established himself as one of the leading violists in his generation.
-In 1999 he made his American concerto debut at Boston’s Jordan Hall performing William Walton’s Viola Concerto.
-Because of his outstanding musicianship and contribution, Mr. Chen received the Henri Kohn award from the Tanglewood Music Center in 2000.
+Taiwanese violist Chi-Yuan Chen holds the Karen and Warren Kessler Chair as Principal Viola of San Diego Symphony, a position he has held since 2014.
+Top-prize winner of both the 2000 Fischoff Chamber Music Competition and the 2004 International Paris Viola Competition Ville d’Avray, Chen has already established himself as one of the leading violists in his generation.
+Because of his outstanding musicianship and contributions, Mr. Chen received the Henri Kohn award from the Tanglewood Music Center in 2000.

 Prior to his arrival in the United States in 1998, Mr. Chen performed as principal violist with a number of orchestras in Taiwan including the Taipei Metropolitan Symphony, Taiwan String Orchestra, the Taipei Opera Symphony Orchestra and the Taipei Century Orchestra, among others.
 As a soloist, Mr. Chen performed concerti with the National Symphony Orchestra of Taiwan, the Taipei Civic Symphony Orchestra and the National Defense Symphony Orchestra.

-As a guest artist, Mr. Chen has performed with numerous ensembles, including the Boston Chamber Music Society, Metamorphosen Chamber Orchestra and the Gardner Museum Chamber Ensemble in Boston where he was the principal violist from 1999-2002.
-An advocate of chamber music, Mr. Chen has performed with internationally renowned artists such as Colin Carr, Elliott Carter, John Corigliano, Toshio Hosokawa, Ani and Ida Kavafian, Yo-Yo Ma, William Preucil, George Perle and Paula Robison, as well as members of the American, Arditti, Brentano, Cleveland, Emerson, Guarneri, Mendelssohn and Miami string quartets.
+As a guest artist, Mr. Chen has performed with numerous ensembles, including the Boston Chamber Music Society, Metamorphosen Chamber Orchestra and the Gardner Museum Chamber Ensemble in Boston, where he was the principal violist from 1999-2002.
+An advocate chamber musician, Mr. Chen has been performing with internationally renowned artists such as Yefim Bronfman, Colin Carr, Elliott Carter, John Corigliano, Toshio Hosokawa, Ani and Ida Kavafian, Yo-Yo Ma, George Perle, Paula Robison and Jean-Yves Thibaudet.
+He has also performed with members of American, Arditti, Brentano, Cleveland, Emerson, Guarneri, Mendelssohn and Miami string quartets.

-Besides his performing career, Mr. Chen is a dedicated educator for the next generation.
-As a guest lecturer of the University of Southern California and National Taiwan University of Arts, his international teaching appearances in variable settings such as master-classes, chamber music and concerto performances have been highly acclaimed.
-Over the years Mr. Chen has successfully conducted more than 50 master-classes in universities and music conservatories in Europe, Asia and North America.
-In 2009 Mr. Chen was invited to be Macau Youth Symphony’s Oversea Honorary Advisor.
-Also, his achievements and generous contributions to music education have been highly recognized by the governments of Macau and Hong Kong.
+A dedicated educator for the next generation, Mr. Chen’s international teaching appearances in variable settings such as master-classes, chamber music and concerto performances have been highly acclaimed.
+Over the years, he has successfully conducted numerous master-classes in universities and music conservatories in Europe, Asia and North America.
+In 2009 Mr. Chen was invited to be Macau Youth Symphony’s Overseas Honorary Advisor, and his achievements and generous contributions to music education have been highly recognized by Governments of Macau and Hong Kong.

-Chi-Yuan Chen holds a Doctoral degree from State University of New York at Stony Brook and both a Bachelor’s and a Master’s degree from the New England Conservatory in Boston, where he received the highest distinction in performance on both degrees.
+Chi-Yuan Chen holds a Doctoral degree from State University of New York at Stony Brook; he also holds both a Bachelor’s and a Master’s degree from the New England Conservatory in Boston, where he received highest distinction in performance on both degrees.
 His teachers include Ben Lin, James Dunham, Martha Katz, Katherine Murdock and Nobuko Imai.
-Mr. Chen currently resides in San Diego where he is also on the studio artist faculty of San Diego State University.
+Mr. Chen currently resides in San Diego where he is also a studio artist faculty of San Diego State University.